 The information presented in the required supplementary schedules was determined as part of the actuarial valuations at the dates indicated.

-Actuarial cost method Asset valuation method Entry Age Normal, Level Dollar 5 Year open period smoothing (Actual vs. Expected Actuarial Value)
+Entry Age Normal, Level Dollar 5 Year open period smoothing (Actual vs. Expected Actuarial Value)

+7.55% net of investment expenses

+Refer to Actuarial Assumptions

+None Assumed